Memorial Day marks the unofficial start of summer and the first three day weekend in months for many in the US.

 For many seniors, Memorial Day is a very personal holiday.
 Some of them are veterans who remember, not just on this day but most others too, those whose lives they saw being taken around them on the field of battle.
 Many more lost family members or friends who were serving their country.

-More than 1.5 million of our oldest seniors are among the 16 million who served in our armed forces in World War II.
+A half million of our oldest seniors were among the 16 million who served in our armed forces in World War II.
 These members of the “Greatest Generation” are joined by millions more seniors who served in the Korean and Vietnam wars.

-More than 400,000 US service members lost their lives during that war, as did thousands more who would be seniors today if they hadn’t been killed in Korea or Vietnam.
+More than 400,000 US service members lost their lives during WWII, as did thousands more who would be seniors today if they hadn’t been killed in Korea or Vietnam.

 It is the memory of those men and women that makes Memorial Day so special to our senior loved ones and many younger Americans.